ngs-doo/dsl-client-php/README.md

 ## Installing

+Run composer to install required dependencies.

+    $ composer install

 This package should primarily be used for testing.
 To setup DSL platform in easy way, we recommend you to create and download a project from [dsl-platform.com][1].
 For further information about using DSL platform in your projects, follow the instructions in [Setup guide][3].

 ## Running tests

-To run tests you must have phpunit and copy project files to tests/platform folder.
+To run tests you must first copy project files to tests/platform folder.
 Take a look at [Setup guide][3] to see how to create a new project.

-Once you download the project, execute tests by running phpunit from the repository root folder:
+Run phpunit from the composer vendors folder:

-    $ phpunit
+    $ ./vendor/bin/phpunit

 Some tests need aditional setup: